 Museum of Miniature Books

 You can find rare religious books, including seventeenth-century editions of the Quran, a four-volume Bible, a Catholic prayer book, the Torah, Buddhist stories and more.
 The museum funds are constantly restocked with new publications, and you can always donate any editions.
-With the largest collection of miniature books in the world, in 2015, the museum entered the Guinness Book of Records.
+With the most extensive collection of miniature books in the world, in 2015, the museum entered the Guinness Book of Records.

 Baku, The Eccentric Capital City